Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/manual-mods-install.markdown

 `D:\SteamLibrary\steamapps\common\Baldurs Gate 3`

-I choose to download a tattoo/make up mod.
+I chose to download a tattoo/make up mod.
 It will come in a .rar file

 ![Image of mod archive in a file browser](/assets/mods-install/image1.png)